ChavaO777/WhatsAppParser/README.md

     [%-m/%-d/%y, %-H:%M:%S %p] MESSAGE_AUTHOR: MESSAGE_TEXT
 ```

 This, however, does not seem to be true across all platforms supported by WhatsApp.
-For the moment, the parser **WILL NOT** work if the message structure is different from the one presented above.
+For the moment, the parser **WILL NOT WORK** if the message structure is different from the one presented above.
 The parser is also skipping multine messages for now.
 In the future, both a flexible timestamp format and multiline messages should be supported.

 ## Commands for compiling and executing